marcinowski/github-adapter/README.md

 It should work when run from the directory it's located in.

 ## <a name="tests"></a> Tests

 There are over 40 tests written in this project.
 To be fair, they're not the best quality (not DRY, not too many, lack of verbose unit/functional separation).

 To run the tests run `pytest` from project root directory.

+To test API manually you can do for example:

+**Testing session authentication:**
+ 1. `/api/user` - 400 Bad Request
+ 2. `/login` - pass your credentials with neat form
+ 3. `/api/user` - 200 OK - user authenticated
+ 4. `/api/logout` - Logging out
+ 5. `/api/user` - 400 Bad Request